Documentation previewThese docs are actively being built. Some pages may change as the framework and examples are finalized.

 dailyReports: dailyReports,

-Step 8: Register The Schedule
+Step 8: Register the Schedule

 Keep the registry declarative.
 The registry names the schedule and points to the domain-owned method.

-Update internal/schedules/scheduler_registry.go so it includes:
+Update app/schedules.go so it includes:

 go